-Please use the embedded Excel document below to fill out your outcomes and budget tables.
 Save a copy of the Excel document and submit separately with the rest of your PDF application.

 Applicants are required to obtain free technical assistance.
-We strongly recommend contacting CBIR@ohsu.edu to review and improve Outcomes and Budget tables.
+We strongly recommend contacting EOCCOGrants@eocco.com to review and improve Outcomes and Budget tables.
 Applications that receive technical assistance will improve the quality of their applications and their likelihood of being selected for funding.